-If you are lucky enough to win or be commended, your entry must be made available rights cleared and free to any CIRCOM Regional member station for limited transmissions or delivery as explained in the Entry Rules 11-13 above.
+All entries must have all rights cleared - including distribution rights - for free usage by any CIRCOM Regional member station for limited transmissions or delivery as explained in the Rules of Entry 11-13 above.

+This will be crucial if your entry is a Winner or Commended.
 Please make sure you understand what is required, since agreements on distribution rights and rights clearance for programmes are complex.
-Errors can be costly.
+Errors can be costly and it may well be that your winning entry will be disqualified and any monies or benefits of winning forfeited.

-It may be that other departments within your station or company may understand better the implications of stating that you can make rights freely available to conform with the Rules.
+It may be that other departments within your station or company understand better the implications of stating that you can make rights freely available to conform to the Rules.
 Please do check carefully.